MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 #### Document Geo-Replication/Distribution

 Determine whether the Spring Cloud applications are currently distributed among several regions or data centers.
-Document the uptime requirements/SLA for the applications being migrated.
+Document the uptime requirements/SLA for the applications you're migrating.

 #### Identify Clients that Bypass Service Registry